gravity00/DapprWire/README.md

 ## :rocket: Features

 By managing database connections and transactions for you, **DapprWire** simplifies how you use **Dapper**.
-Here are some of the top features:
+Here are some of the top features that you can read in more detail on the [Wiki documentation](https://github.com/gravity00/DapprWire/wiki):

 ### :white_check_mark: Automatic Dependency Injection Registration